 Join program co-chairs Hon.
-Stacey Jernigan, Hon.
+Stacey G.C.
+Jernigan, Hon.
 Neil Olack, and Hon.
-Robert Summerhays and a stellar faculty of judges and practitioners for the 5th Circuit Bankruptcy Bench-Bar Conference!
+Robert R. Summerhays and a stellar faculty of judges and practitioners for the Fifth Circuit Bankruptcy Bench-Bar Conference in New Orleans this February!

-The conference will be held at the JW Marriott, beginning late in the afternoon February 21st and concluding around noon February 23rd.
+The conference will be held at the JW Marriott, beginning the evening of February 5th and concluding around noon on February 7th.

 Download the Brochure (pdf)For more details, download the online brochure.